SherryObuhuma/Flask_Hello_World_Dockerized/README.md

-# My Flask Application (Dockerized)
+# Flask Web Application (Dockerized)

-This project contains a simple Flask web application that has been containerized using Docker.
-The application is served using **Gunicorn** inside the container.
+A simple Flask web app containerized with Docker and served using Gunicorn.
+Built as a starter project to practice deployment basics.

 ---